 Nope.
 Not right.
 In fact, that approach is practically guaranteed to fail.

-The reason this approach would fail is buy-in or, more specifically, a lack of buy-in at one or more levels of the organization.
+The reason being, buy-in or, more specifically, a lack of buy-in at one or more levels of the organization.

 In this scenario, a handful of people at the top levels of the organization have bought-in to the idea that a new system will improve efficiency, eliminate redundancy, and have a positive impact on the bottom line.
 They bought into this idea to the extent that they authorized a large sum of money to purchase and implement the new system, and have assigned the project to people in a position to make the project happen.

 Here’s where buy-in begins to break down.
 Many executives don't make the effort to help gain buy-in from everyone, from those just below them, all the way down to the people who will use the new system every day to do their jobs.
-Instead, the project team itself is usually expected to gain this buy-in.
+Instead, that job usually falls to the project team.

 An article titled How to Engage Stakeholders and Gain Management Buy-In by Martin Webster provides this advice to project teams: